michalCapo/libro/README.md

 # Libro

+Libro is an agent workspace with strong keyboard support, built around terminal and web applications.
+One project holds multiple agents and fixed-width tool panels.
+Comparable to T3 Code or the OpenAI and Anthropic desktop apps, but built with a different approach.

-Libro is a desktop app for working with AI coding assistants.
-Run Codex, Claude, Pi, OpenCode, or any other agent in separate threads, with a browser, your files, and terminals right next to each one.
+Run Codex, Claude, Pi, OpenCode, or any other CLI agent in its own thread.
+Open terminal commands and web applications as tools beside it.
+Each thread keeps its tool state, and panels use selectable fixed widths.

-Think of it as one desk for all your AI helpers.
-Each one gets its own thread and tool state.

 ![Libro home screen with the agent launcher open](demo/libro-home.png)

 ## What It Does

-- Runs several AI coding assistants at the same time in separate threads.
-- Puts a browser, Issues, file manager, terminal, and more right next to them.
+- Runs multiple agents in one project, each in its own thread.
+- Puts terminal and web applications in fixed-width tool panels beside the agent.
+- Includes Browser, Issues, Files, Terminal, and other tools, with support for your own commands and web addresses.
 - Keeps all your projects in one place.
 Switch between them with one click.
 - Shows when an assistant is busy (its icon spins) or finished (green check).
 - Plays a sound when an assistant finishes its work.